jackfoxy/urQL/docs/04-ddl-table.md

 ### Produced Metadata

-Schema timestamp (labelled 'system time')
+Schema timestamp

-Content timestamp (labelled 'data time'), if the table was populated
+Content timestamp, if the table was populated

 Row count (when table was populated)